 - Weight loss:

 Phosphorus is a key element in human body metabolism.
 It reduces fat by the breakdown of carbohydrate and fat and it also prevents the absorption of bad fats in the stomach lining.
-It increases the human body metabolism.
+It increases human body metabolism.

 - Nutritional absorption:

-Healthy functioning of human body requires absorption of good nutrients from the food effectively.
+Healthy functioning of the human body requires the absorption of good nutrients from the food effectively.
 Phosphorus is a part of enzymatic and biochemical reactions in the human body. it is responsible for the absorption of nutrients in the digestive system.